We are the group with the heart.

 Having a Masters for over 25 years and the privilege of being in the helping profession allows me to focus on client needs first and foremost.
 As a cognitive therapist, I am a strength based counselor who looks to optimize the client’s potential within their current situation.
 The psychodynamics of how strengths and challenges developed often come to surface and are reexamined with the client to create a useful understanding of how to move forward with improvements.
 I created mindfulness methods to assist in reducing weight and managing stress that I enjoy sharing with clients.
 Working with couples to examine their contribution to the relationship is an area I find rewarding.
 I have experience working in an inpatient setting for mental health and substance abuse; and am also a hypnotherapist.

 Marcia works with individuals of all ages, but particularly enjoys working with teens and young adults that are adjusting to life transitions and significant traumas that have affected the family system.
-She has over 7 years of experience working in a hospital setting on the adolescent, dual diagnosis, acute psychiatric and chronic and persistent mental illness units of Princeton House Behavioral Health and Carrier Clinic.
-While her focus is a wholistic and systemic perspective, she brings her theological experience and spiritual approach to help patients develop coping strategies that address their daily living and management of symptoms by using CBT, acceptance and mindfulness tools for self-care.
+She has over 7 years of experience working in a hospital setting on the adolescent, dual diagnosis, acute psychiatric, and chronic and persistent mental illness units of Princeton House Behavioral Health and Carrier Clinic.
+While her focus is a holistic and systemic perspective, she brings her theological experience and spiritual approach to help patients.
+She has developed coping strategies that address daily living and management of symptoms by using CBT, acceptance and mindfulness tools for self-care.